yairm210/kotlin-ir-explorer/README.md

 Visualize Kotlin IR (Intermediate Representation) as a Mermaid graph.

+## How?

+Run `docker run -p 8080:8080 yairm210/kotlin-ir-explorer` to start the server, and then open your browser at [http://localhost:8080](http://localhost:8080).

 ## What?

 Kotlin compilation is a multi-step process that converts Kotlin code to an intermediate representation (IR) before generating bytecode.

-Usually, the final generated results are available for examination, but the intermediate code is not available to the developer.
+Usually, the final generated results are available for examination, but the **intermediate code** is not available to the developer.
 No longer! :D

 ```mermaid
 graph TD